Chasing Serendipity: Tackling Transient Sources with Neutrino Telescopes: Case study: Bursts from a Primordial Black Hole

 \subsection{Hawking evaporation}

 Once formed, PBHs are expected to evaporate via Hawking radiation~\cite{Hawking:1974rv,Hawking:1975vcx,Page:1976df}, a semi-classical process in which quantum fluctuations in a classical curved spacetime lead to the emission of particles.
-The expected number of particles emitted per unit time and energy by a Schwarzschild black hole\footnote{Since black holes are characterized by their mass, spin and charge, and a PBH typically loses charge and spin faster than mass, in the end of the evaporation, PBHs are well approximated by Schwarzschild black holes~\cite{Page:1976df,PhysRevD.14.3260,PhysRevD.16.2402}.} (i.e., a non-rotating, uncharged black hole) is given by
+The expected number of particles emitted per unit time and energy by a Schwarzschild black hole\footnote{Although black holes are characterized by their mass, spin and charge, a PBH typically loses charge and spin faster than mass in the standard scenario.
+Thus, by in the end of their evaporation, PBHs are well approximated by Schwarzschild black holes~\cite{Page:1976df,PhysRevD.14.3260,PhysRevD.16.2402}.} (i.e., a non-rotating, uncharged black hole) is given by

 where $G$ is Newton's constant, $M$ is the mass of the PBH at time $t$, $j$ denotes the species of the emitted particle with spin $s_j$, energy $E$ and internal number of degrees of freedom $g_j$.
 The factor $\Gamma_{s_j}$ is the so-called gray-body factor, which accounts for deviations from a perfect black-body spectrum due to the gravitational potential of the black hole~\cite{Hawking:1975vcx,Hawking:1974rv,Unruh:1976fm,Doran:2005vm, Lunardini:2019zob,Masina:2021zpu,Cheek:2021odj}.
 This resemblance to black-body radiation further allows one to associate a temperature to the black hole, given by